So, you want to teach nature and sustainability to English language learners?

 For more information….

 For a compact overview that will show you how it all fits together and help you to start learning the ropes, I warmly invite you to join a free online seminar, in which all the various stages of learning and teaching English in Nature are explained as well as the resources available to you.
-Plus, you’ll hear all about courses that you may want to try out.
+Plus, you’ll hear about skill-building courses that you may want to join in the near future.

-I’ll be announcing the dates and times of my free webinar via email, and only to my subscribers.
-Simply join the newsletter for updates!
+Dates and times of the free webinar (online seminar) will be announced via email to my subscribers.
+Simply join the newsletter CoyoteSong for updates!

 A one-time, 60-minute, individual coaching session is also available for a modest fee, if you wish for more personal attention.
 However, the same basic information will be given at no cost in my online seminar, which will be offered regularly.

-Just for attending the seminar, just because I’d be so thrilled to have you join me, you’ll also receive a GUEST PASS to try out a course or two for free!
+Just for attending the online seminar, just because I’d be so thrilled to have you join me, you’ll also receive a GUEST PASS to try out an introductory course for free!

 If you’ve read this far, then you are definitely the kind of person I’d love to meet soon in an online–or, when possible again, off-line–session!

-Take the time you need, feel free to browse the blog and resource library, and contact me anytime if you have any questions that don’t get answered in the online seminar.
+Take the time you need, feel free to browse the blog, try out the free resources (the links will be sent to you when you subscribe) and contact me anytime if you have any questions that don’t get answered in the online seminar.
 I would love to hear from you!

 I’m looking forward to hearing from you!